EduRMoraes/Portifolio/Narrative Design/SideProject02.md

 Its geography, inhabitants, hazards, and environmental conditions can be used to generate **encounters, quests, discoveries, character interactions, and narrative events** during a tabletop campaign.

 ---

-# Design Philosophy

-The central idea behind **Antiga Alameda** is the collision between:

-**Nature + Technology + Human Civilization**

-The setting explores what happens when these three systems stop existing independently.

-Buildings become organisms.

-Forests become networks.

-Machines become biological.

-Weather becomes unpredictable.

-And the environment itself becomes part of the threat.